AndrejsVas/Wordle/README.md

 # Wordle
+## Accenture Bootcamp
+This web app was created as a team effort for Accentures Bootcamp final project.
+The team consisted of people with different backgrounds and experiences.

 ## Summary of idea/application
 The project aimed at creating a word guessing games similar to the popular browser game Wordle.
 The user's aim is to guess the 5 letter word, picked randomly from the database.
 User has 5 guesses, and every guess attempt, the application returns information on which letters from the attempted word match the picked word, and whether the letters are in a matching position.
 When the game finishes, a window opens with the personal statistics for that username, such as the win streak and the win rate.